idmfrank/fuzzedrecords-web/README.md

      ```bash
      chmod +x startup.sh
      ```
-   - Dependencies are installed during the Azure build process; `startup.sh` simply launches the server.
+   - `startup.sh` installs Python dependencies and then launches the server.
    - Deploy the app to Azure WebApp using the Azure CLI or portal.

 ---